Stuart Appleby's Golf Swing

 Avoiding the Hook

 Stuart's in a very solid position.
-His lower body has stayed very stable and quiet, and he's got a fantastic transition from here that helps get everything moving back to the left.
+His lower body has stayed very stable and quiet, and he's got a fantastic transition from here that helps get everything moving back to the lead side.

 Beginning of downswingBeginning of downswing